rahmcoff/ESDocs/docs/room-editor/logic_props/lock.md

 ![OR operation](./img/lock/lock_OR.gif)

 #### Exclusive XOR
-For the Exclusive XOR to return _true_, only one of all of the inputs needs to be _true_.
+For the Exclusive XOR to return _true_, only one of all of the inputs is _true_.

 ![Exclusive XOR](./img/lock/ExclusiveXOR.png)

 This means that for the `Inplace` lock only one of the values inputted need to match the position and the number, e.g. for the (1,2,3) password, one of the 3 possible _true_ returns from the OR operation is if the results are (false, true, false), which is the case for the inputted numbers (-,2,-).

-__Difference between XOR and Exclusive XOR__: OR is more permissive, returns _true_ for any _true_ result, including multiple _true_ results, e.g. OR will return true if the results are (true, true, false).
+__Difference between OR and Exclusive XOR__: OR is more permissive, returns _true_ for any _true_ result, including multiple _true_ results, e.g. OR will return true if the results are (true, true, false).
 Exclusive XOR returns true only for one _true_ result.

 __Difference between Exclusive XOR and Parity XOR__: Parity XOR is more permissive, returns true for an odd number of _true_ results, while Exclusive XOR will only return true if one result is _true_